Medically reviewed by Drugs.com. Last updated on Feb 19, 2021.

 Proper use of Keytruda

 A nurse or other trained health professional will give you this medicine.
-This medicine is given through a needle placed in one of your veins.
-It must be given slowly, so the needle will remain in place for 30 minutes and the infusion will be given every 3 or 6 weeks, depending on your dose.
+It is given through a needle placed into one of your veins.
+It must be given slowly, so the needle will have to remain in place for 30 minutes.
+The infusion will be given every 3 or 6 weeks, depending on your dose.
 If you are also receiving chemotherapy for NSCLC, pembrolizumab will be given first on the same day.

 This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.